-There’s nothing like hearing that familiar crunch when you bite into a fresh apple that was bought at a local farmers market.
-Dating back to the 1700s, farmers markets have deep roots in American history and, today, still give people the chance to shop for local products and engage with the community.
+There’s nothing like hearing that familiar crunch when you bite into a fresh apple bought at a local farmers market.
+Dating back to the 1700s, these markets have deep roots in American history and, today, still give people a chance to shop for local products and engage with the community.

-Farmers markets have struggled over the years with the rise of grocery stores, but as people became more health conscious (thank you "Supersize Me"), local farmers stepped up to the plate to be a valuable source of fresh and organic food for customers.
+The markets have struggled over the years with the rise of grocery stores, but as people became more health conscious (thank you, "Supersize Me"), local farmers stepped up to the plate to be a valuable source of fresh and organic food for customers.

 30. Cedar Rapids Farmers Market

 Location: Cedar Rapids, Iowa